Ghostbusters: The Video Game: Development

-Terminal Reality reported total development costs between $15 and 20 million USD.
+Terminal Reality reported total development costs between US$15 and 20 million.
 Terminal Reality had expressed interest in making a game based on the possible third Ghostbusters film, though the studio has since shut down.

 The project allowed Dan Aykroyd and Harold Ramis to explore some aspects of the original films that they otherwise had not been able to in the past, such as the history of the Librarian Ghost.
 It also allowed Aykroyd and Ramis to pursue some of the ideas left out of the original script, including the appearance of Ivo Shandor as Gozer, who was intended to appear in the film's finale as the ghost of a man in a business suit.
 Other concepts used in the game, such as the alternate dimensions that open up during the latter half of the game, are based on the original Ghostbusters 3 concept Hellbent, which was in development hell during the 1990s.

 Bill Murray made several demands, including equal screen time for all Ghostbuster characters, but was fully committed to the project.

 Sigourney Weaver had initially turned down the offer to reprise her role of Dana Barrett when approached by Terminal Reality but showed interest when she learned that Murray was attached to the project.
 At this time, the game was too far into production and there was no role for Weaver.
 Similarly, the team was interested in getting Rick Moranis to reprise his role as Louis Tully, but he declined the offer.
 Despite the lack of character roles and involvement from Weaver and Moranis, Dana and Louis are both mentioned in the game.

 In the remastered version, Harold Ramis was remembered at the end of the game's opening titles following his death in 2014.